Should You Weigh Yourself Everyday?

 What Causes Weight Fluctuations Throughout the Day?

-Throughout the day, a number of factors can cause your weight to fluctuate which could cause your scale to give you an inaccurate reading.
+Several factors can cause your weight to fluctuate throughout the day, which could cause your scale to give you an inaccurate reading.
 These include:

 You’re Gaining Muscle